xkhainguyen/OpenHomie/HomieHardware/README.md

 ## 👏 Acknowledgements

-- [HumanCulus](https://github.com/nepyope/Project-Homunculus): Our glove design refers to the principle of `HumanCulus` such as using `Hall sensors`.
+- [HomunCulus](https://github.com/nepyope/Project-Homunculus): Our glove design refers to the principle of `HomunCulus` such as using `Hall sensors`.